Ernestoc14/Ernestoc14/README.md

 **`Developer | Content Creator | PC Builder`**

-I'm a Developer, PC Builder and Content Creator building my version of the digital wolrd step by step.
+I'm a Developer, PC Builder and Content Creator building my version of the digital world step by step.
 All coding projects are built from scratch, planning and designing all the way to solve a real-life problem.
 My content is also built the same way, a lot of ideas come up during the learning process and I take advantage to create content about it.
-The content is published on my Instagram [Ernie.codes][instagram].
+The content is published on my Instagram [@ernie.codes][instagram].

 -I'm currently working on [FBA Amazon Product Website][last].

--I'm currently learning React and Javascript 💞️
+-I'm currently learning Python and TypeScript 💞️

 -I’m  looking to collaborate with others content creators 🌱